RobustFieldAutonomyLab/Distributional_RL_Navigation/README.md

 # Distributional RL for Navigation

 This repository provides the codes of our IROS 2023 paper [here](https://arxiv.org/abs/2307.16240).
 We developed a simulation environment for studying decision making problem in sensor-based Unmanned Surface Vehicle (USV) navigation scenarios (amidst unknown currents and obstacles), and proposed a Distribution RL based path planner that shows superior performance in safety, time and energy consumption vs. traditional RL and classical reactive planning algorithm.
+The performance of our approach is visualized in the video [here](https://robustfieldautonomylab.github.io/Lin_IROS_2023_video.mp4).

 <p align="center">
 <img width="1000" height="340" src="cvar_distributions.png">